-2. Evangelism - Funds used for mission trips, outreach events, and evangelistic campaigns - including print materials and other resources deemed necessary for effective outreach.
+Evangelism and Advocacy - Funds used for mission trips, outreach events, and evangelistic campaigns - including print materials and other resources deemed necessary for effective outreach.
 Many faithful churches and church members long to participate in missions, however funding the travel is nearly impossible with all the other financial strains on most churches and individuals.
 This budget item would help provide a financial supplement to make these trips more feasible.
-This budget item will also provide funding for specific outreach events and evangelist campaigns, planned and organized by the local ministries in conjunction with the council of elders and MB Board of Directors.
+This budget item will also provide funding for specific outreach events, orphan and family advocacy, and evangelistic campaigns organized by local ministries in conjunction with the council of elders and the MB Board of Directors.

-4. Educational Scholarships - Awarded to college students each year to pay monthly tuition and materials for students who plan to use their field of study to advance the gospel.
+Scholarships and Grants- Awarded to college students each year to pay monthly tuition and materials for students who plan to use their field of study to advance the gospel.
 The number of students to receive this support and the amount received will be determined on a case by case basis, as funds are available, by the local council of elders.